 GREGOSBorn in 1972, Gregos grew up in the northern suburbs of Paris (Gonesse, Villiers Le Bel).
-He made his debut in Tag and Graffiti in the late 80s, early 90s.
-After a 2 years stay in Athens, Greece, from 1995 to 1997, he began to sculpture and then to molding.
-Back in France he continues to experiment, to learn and to create.
+He made his debut in the graffiti and tagging world in the late 80's.
+After departing for a two year stay in Athens, Greece, in 1995 to 1997, he began to play with sculpture, and then discovered molding.
+Upon his return to France, he continued to experiment, to learn and to create.

-In 2003 he decided to leave for Boston in the United States, where he began to paint acrylic and oil.
-In 2006, he returns to Paris and returns to his first love: street art.
-It is in Montmartre in the 18th where he lives now that he decides to take part in this street art present in this district.
+In 2003, he decided to move to Boston, in the United States, where he began to paint in acrylic and oil.
+Three years later, in 2006, Gregos returned to Paris, and to his first love: street art.
+He now lives in the 18th arrondissement, in Montmartre, where he takes part in the widespread street art that can be found in this district.

-The plastic artist contributes to the renewal of French figurative art by developing new style, but also in all expressions of Pop Culture.
-Painting for 25 years and then sculpting, Kaxx has always done wood burning for its own pleasure.
-Once connected, the artist will use his technique as a chromatic palette, burning wood point by point, to create his works inspired by celebrities.
+Kaxx contributes to the renewal of French figurative art by developing new styles within the realm of pop culture.
+A painter by trade for 25 years before delving into sculpture, Kaxx has always done wood burning for his own pleasure.
+He uses a chromatic palette, burning wood point by point to create his celebrity inspired works.

-Olivier De KertenOlivier David de Kerten well known as “ODK”, is a French contemporary painter who lives both in Asia and Europe.
-His numerous trips are taking part of his source of inspiration.
-Cultures from faraway countries have taught him that beauty resides in simplicity and that nothing is left to chance.
-Time, traditions and the peoples are the very essence of that astounding mosaic of cultures; art entirely remains our common denominator.
+Olivier De KertenOlivier de Kerten, known as “ODK,” is a French contemporary painter who lives between Europe and Asia.
+His travels are a source for his inspiration.
+Cultures from far-away countries have taught him that beauty resides in simplicity, and that nothing is left to chance.
+Time, traditions and the inhabitants make up the very essence of the mosaic of culture; art remains our common denominator.

-Self-taught artist, he has been passionated about drawing since his early childhood.
-As an art history student, he immersed himself in a fascinating world that enabled him to understand the force of each artistic movement and its artists over time.
-But he has a predilection for the Bauhaus period and the Russian painters like Wassily Kandinsky or Kazimir Malevich, who were among the first to express themselves through a purely abstract language.
+A self-taught artist, ODK has been passionate about drawing since his early childhood.
+As an art history student, he immersed himself in a fascinating world that enabled him to understand the force of each artistic movement and the artists who shaped history.
+In the realm of art history, he has a preference for the Bauhaus period and Russian painters such as Wassily Kandinsky and Kazimir Malevich, who were among the first to express themselves through a purely abstract language.

-THIRSTY BSTRDThirsty Bstrd is a visual artist from Paris who uses spray paint, stencils, stickers and videos.
-His works consist mainly in the satire of society, politics and consumption, "using powerful symbols and popular images and making them funny or funny.
-The goal is to provoke and generate emotion ", through attractive images and provocative words, creating fascinating and thought-provoking works.
+THIRSTY BSTRDThirsty Bstrd is a visual artist from Paris, often using spray paint, stencils, stickers and videos in or as his works.
+He often explores satirical themes of society, politics and consumerism, by "using powerful symbols and popular images and making them funny.
+The goal is to provoke and generate emotion," through images and provocative words.

-After having been artistic director of his own creative agency in Paris, he worked as curator and organizer of many urban art exhibitions in Paris and Los Angeles, showing his own art at every opportunity.
-In addition to his inventive work for companies, his work is presented in exhibitions and many solo or collective collections in Paris, London, Singapore and the United States.
+After working as the artistic director of his own creative agency in Paris, he worked as the curator and organizer of various urban art exhibitions in Paris and Los Angeles, showing his own art at every opportunity.
+Thirsty Bstrd's works have been presented in numerous exhibitions and are part of many solo or collective collections in Paris, London, Singapore and throughout the United States.